 Stokes’s 200th Birthday Anniversary

 For many decades, a search has been under way to find a theory of everything, that accounts for all the fundamental physical forces, including gravity.
-The dictum “physics is geometry” is a guiding principle of modern theoretical physics.
-Einstein’s General Theory of Relativity, which emerged just one hundred years ago, is a crowning example of this synergy.
-He showed how matter distorts the geometry of space and this geometry determines the motion of matter.
-The central idea is encapsulated in an epigram of John A Wheeler:
+The dictum ``physics is geometry'' is a guiding principle of modern theoretical physics.
+Einstein's General Theory of Relativity, which emerged just one hundred years ago, is a crowning example of … Continue reading Symplectic Geometry

 Plateau’s Problem and Double Bubbles

 Bubbles floating in the air strive to achieve a spherical form.
 Large bubbles may oscillate widely about this ideal whereas small bubbles quickly achieve their equilibrium shape.
 The sphere is optimal: it encloses maximum volume for any surface of a given area.
-This was stated by Archimedes, but he did not have the mathematical techniques required to prove it.
-It was only in the late 1800s that a formal proof of optimality was completed by Hermann Schwarz [Schwarz, 1884].
+This was stated by Archimedes, but he did not have the mathematical techniques … Continue reading Plateau’s Problem and Double Bubbles

 El Niño likely this Winter